rajvipulraj401/WebDevFullNotes/FrontEnd_iNTV/HTML5/Readme.md

 3. **Enhanced Readability**: Using data attributes can improve the readability of your HTML by clearly indicating what data is associated with each element.

-## In summary, data attributes are a practical way to add custom information to HTML elements, allowing for better interaction with JavaScript and improved organization of your code.
+## In summary, data attributes In HTML provide a way to add custom data attributes to add
+ additional information in elements and  allowing for better interaction with JavaScript and improved organization of your code.

 ---